Form Builder

 Directions for Use

-• Click No to remove the graphic challenge (or reCaptcha, if you set it up in Connected Services in Site Central).
+• Click No to remove the graphic challenge (or reCAPTCHA, if you set it up in Connected Services in Site Central).

 A graphic challenge is a method of foiling form spammers.

-A person who submits a form must also type in the characters they see in a graphic challenge image, or perform certain actions in a reCaptcha.
+A person who submits a form must also type in the characters they see in a graphic challenge image, or perform certain actions in a reCAPTCHA.

 The default for the spam protection is "Yes."